Navigating Rates

 Reality: Emerging market debt has delivered strong risk-adjusted performance

-Returns on emerging market debt have outperformed both US high yield bonds and US Treasuries over the past 30 years (Exhibit 2).
-Over this period, many emerging market countries have strengthened their institutions, adopted more prudent fiscal policies and built robust foreign exchange reserves, making them more resilient to shocks.
 As it has grown, the asset class has become more diversified, which can help to reduce contagion risk – if crises occur, they do not necessarily impact the entire asset class.
-With active management and thorough sovereign and credit analysis, we believe emerging market debt can offer attractive risk-adjusted returns and diversification benefits within a global portfolio.
+Default dynamics also compare favourably.
+Over time, default rates in emerging market debt have not been structurally higher than in the developed market high yield sector, while recovery rates have often been stronger.2 With active management and rigorous sovereign and credit analysis, we believe emerging market debt can offer attractive risk-adjusted returns and diversification benefits within a global portfolio.

 Exhibit 2: Emerging markets have outperformed core fixed income over the last 30 years

-Note: Total Return of J.P.
-Morgan EMBI Global Diversified Composite Index (JPEIDIVR Index), ICE BofA US Cash Pay High Yield Index and ICE BofA US Treasury Index, for a $100 Original Investment since 1993.
+Note: Total Return of JP Morgan EMBI Global Diversified Composite Index (JPEIDIVR Index), ICE BofA US Cash Pay High Yield Index and ICE BofA US Treasury Index, for a $100 Original Investment since 1993.
 EM External Debt: JPEIDIVR Index, US High Yield: J0A0 Index, US Treasuries: G0Q0 Index.
-Source: BofA Global Research, Bloomberg, J.P.
-Morgan EMBI Global Diversified Composite Index, ICE Data indices, LLC.
-Data as of 31 December 2024.
-Past performance does not predict future returns.

 Myth III: Emerging market countries are poor at policymaking